embium/embium/README.md

 - 👋 Hi, I’m @embium
-- 👀 I’m interested in... robots
+- 👀 I’m interested in... web scraping and bot evasion!
 - 🌱 I’m currently learning...
-Julia
+Imba!
-- 💞️ I’m looking to collaborate on...
-Ruby and Python projects
+- 💞️ I’m looking to collaborate on... all projects, I'm a fast learner!
-- 📫 How to reach me... embium@pm.me
+- 📫 How to reach me... mikeymooney1991@gmail.com

 <!---
 embium/embium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.